Gaspar Rivas

 Gaspar Alberto Rivas Sánchez (born 17 May 1978) is a Chilean lawyer and politician.
-Since March 2022, he has been a deputy of the Republic representing District 6 of the Valparaíso Region, for the legislative period 2022-2026.
+Since March 2022, he has been a deputy of the Republic representing District 6 of the Valparaíso Region.
+He was a member of the Party of the People from 2021 until his expulsion in 2024.

 He was a member of the National Renewal party between 2005 and 2014, and between 2010 and 2018 he was a deputy for the old district No. 11 of the Valparaíso Region.

-Between 2018 and 2019, he was part of the neo-nazi group Social Patriot Movement, which he led from May to October 18, 2019.
+He also led the ultranationalist, neofascist, and far-right group Social Patriot Movement from May to October 2019.

-Lastly, during 2021 and 2023 he was member of the Party of the People, until he was expelled in February 2023.
+Rivas has declared himself an admirer of Salvadorian president Nayib Bukele, even going as far as to call himself the "Chilean Bukele" or "The Sheriff of Chile", in reference to Bukele's positions regarding organized crime.

 Early & personal life

-He is the son of Gaspar Rivas Schulz and Virginia Sánchez Zañartu.
-He completed his basic and secondary education at the Chacabuco Institute in his hometown.
+Rivas is the son of lawyer Gaspar Rivas Schulz and Virginia Sánchez Zañartu.
+He completed his basic and secondary education at the Chacabuco Institute in his hometown of Los Andes, in the Valparaíso Region.
 He then studied at the Faculty of Law of the University of Chile, where he graduated as a lawyer in 2005.

+His undergraduate thesis was "The Economic Theory of Lord John Maynard Keynes and Its Practical Influence in the United States of America, Germany, and Chile", in which he particularly emphasized the economic achievements of Nazi Germany, stating that "Germany's success was simply due to the fact that it applied Keynesian theories without blemish and with total efficiency" (p.
+123).

-In 2014 he made public his sentimental relationship with the Ukrainian cyclist Elena Novikova, whom he met through the social network Facebook.
-Later, the deputy would have traveled to Kiev to meet the cyclist, after which he returned with her to Chile.
-This relationship ultimately did not prosper, with the cyclist returning to her country of origin, assuring Rivas that they were still friends.
+In 2014 he made public his sentimental relationship with the Ukrainian cyclist Elena Novikova, who he met through Facebook.
+Later, he traveled to Kiev to meet the cyclist in person, after which he returned with her to Chile.
+Their relationship ultimately did not prosper, with the cyclist returning to her country of origin to continue her career.

 Political career

 In 2009 he was elected as deputy for the 11th district.
 In 2012, he resigned from the National Renovation party, due to his disagreements with the board chaired by Carlos Larraín.
 However, he returned to the party a few months later, and in June 2013 was ratified as the party's candidate for the parliamentary elections that year.

-In 2018, he joined the Social Patriot Movement, a neo-nazi organization notable for its opposition to LGBT rights and globalism.
-He was the president of the organization from May to October 2019.
+In 2018, he joined the Social Patriot Movement, a nationalist organization often declared by the media as "neo-Nazi", notable for its opposition to the so-called "gender ideology" and globalism.
+He was the president of the organization from May to October 2019, but ultimately abandoned it in October 2019 after the 2019 Chilean protests began.

 In mid-2021, Rivas contacted presidential candidate Franco Parisi by telephone to discuss the possibility of competing on the parliamentary list of the Party of the People.
 In August of that year, he presented his candidacy for the Chamber of Deputies. of Deputies and Deputies by the District 6 in representation of the party.
-He was elected in the parliamentary elections with 14,851 votes and assumed office on March 11, 2022.
+He was elected in the parliamentary elections with 14,851 votes and assumed office on 11 March 2022.